 Inspired by the threat of warmer weather and lighter evenings, March is the time that many people start looking into planning their garden optimistically ready for the upcoming Summer.
-With websites and garden centres full to the brim of different plants, garden furniture, paving stones and so on, it can be hard to know where to start so we’ve gathered together some of the trends for your outside areas ready to impress your friends and neighbours this year.
+With websites and garden centers full to the brim of different plants, garden furniture, paving stones and so on, it can be hard to know where to start so we’ve gathered together some of the trends for your outside areas ready to impress your friends and neighbors this year.

-Al Fresco All Night – there is nothing quite like eating outside, whether a picnic on the lawn or a more formal dinner, the fresh air makes everything just taste that little better and makes meal times much more of an event (as long as you don’t spend the whole time swatting pesky wasps away!).
+- Al Fresco All Night – there is nothing quite like eating outside, whether a picnic on the lawn or a more formal dinner, the fresh air makes everything just taste that little better and makes meal times much more of an event (as long as you don’t spend the whole time swatting pesky wasps away!).
 To take al fresco dining to that next level entirely, why not make the whole experience an outside one?
 Get bit of a posher Barbecue, or if you want to really impress, we love these pizza oven kits.
 When the lighting and temperature drops, bring in one of our industrial style firepits alongside plenty of rustic throws and blankets.
 For long-lasting garden furniture that makes an impact, have a look at our industrial dining tables and industrial bistro tables.
 Depending on the size of your garden and the amount of people you like to entertain, there are plenty of size and colour options to suit any garden or budget.

-Wabi-Sabi – no, not the really hot pea things that make your nose fizz…this is the ancient Japanese art (much like our shou sugi-ban) of accepting the cycle of growth, decay and death.
+- Wabi-Sabi – no, not the really hot pea things that make your nose fizz…this is the ancient Japanese art (much like our shou sugi-ban) of accepting the cycle of growth, decay and death.
 This is a winner for the lazy gardeners out there, and is about embracing the imperfections (my partner knows all about this!).
 So let the shrubs grow out and be replaced organically and naturally, and accept them for their imperfect, natural state.

-The Pantone colour for 2018 is purple, and this should not be just used in your interior.
+- The Pantone colour for 2020 is purple, and this should not be just used in your interior.
 Focus the colour across your plants with a mix of beautifully pungent lavender, clematis and catmint.
 If your fingers aren’t that green, bring purple into your garden with our purple chair cushions or get us to create a custom made purple table top for an industrial style dining or bistro table for you.

 - The trend for growing your own vegetables is getting even bigger, and with more of us not wanting to pay out for expensive vegetables in the supermarket that go against our sustainability values by being shrouded in plastic and flown in from other countries when out of season it makes sense to utilise on any space that you have available.
 Even the smallest garden can have potato bags or window boxes for herbs, and nothing tastes quite as good as your own, in-season, grown from seed veg.
 It’s a great way of getting exercise, the kids love being involved in the process and you’ll be set up nicely in case of a zombie apocalypse.

-Being in a garden or outside always makes you feel that little bit healthier and optimistic about life, but the trend of healing is going to be big this year.
+- Being in a garden or outside always makes you feel that little bit healthier and optimistic about life, but the trend of healing is going to be big this year.
 Growing plants which have health benefits and can grow in this climate include aloe vera – simply cut the plant to release the gel to act as a treatment for burns, or as a moisturiser, lavender – sprinkle on pillows once dried to aid restful sleep, camomile – make into a tea to aid sleep and toothache and rosemary which can help your memory and digestion.
 Have a look at this website for more information on how to grow them and use them in the best way.

-With companies offering yoga to their staff and children taking part in mindfulness sessions in school, it’s not surprising that this trend has spilt over into the garden as well.
+- With companies offering yoga to their staff and children taking part in mindfulness sessions in school, it’s not surprising that this trend has spilt over into the garden as well.
 Taking time for the moment, appreciating what you have and clearing your mind to notice what is around you are all good for the soul and general well-being, so much so that even the NHS is advocating it.
 In the garden this can be as simple as gathering your thoughts on your patio before dashing off to work, carrying out your sun salutations on your driveway (I had a neighbour who did this and she always looked really calm so it must work) or even just the simple act of gardening.
 Mary Berry CBE, President of the National Gardens Scheme, says: “I have long been aware of the therapeutic benefits of gardening and visiting gardens and how being outside in lovely surroundings, in the fresh air, is so good for our wellbeing.”
 Well, if it’s good enough for the queen of cakes….